maximilianh/cellBrowser/README.md

 Here is a small example dataset (Nowakowski et al 2018, fetal brains).
 The expression matrix includes only the first 100 genes, otherwise all other features are used.
+Download and extract it to the current directory with:

-    wget https://cells.ucsc.edu/downloads/samples/mini.tgz -O -  | tar xvz
+    curl -s https://cells.ucsc.edu/downloads/samples/mini.tgz | tar xvz
     cd mini

-You can build a browser for it in the directory ~/public_html/cells/ and serve that directory on port 8888:
+You can build a browser consisting of html and other files into the directory ~/public_html/cells/ and serve that directory on port 8888:

     cbBuild -o ~/public_html/cells/ -p 8888